AchrafAmil/splendor-api/README.md

         selfState: PlayerState,
         boardState: BoardState
     ): Transaction {
-        TODO("decide what to do with your turn and return your decision = transaction") }
+        TODO("decide what to do with your turn and return your decision i.e. a transaction") }

     override fun chooseNoble(